 Click here to register for adult learning opportunities!

 Volunteer Enrichment Training

 Questions?
-Reach out to the Training and Development department by email.
+Reach out to the Training and Support department by email.

 Are you an expert in your field and feel you could teach a valuable course to Girl Scout Volunteers?
 Or maybe you know an organization that would be willing to host or deliver training for our volunteers.
 If so, we want to hear from you!
 Email Christie Bett.